 It can be tempting to draw down your pension before retirement, especially if you need the finances.
-But is it possible?
+But is it possible or advisable to cash in your pension early?
+Find out about the implications of early pension withdrawal.

 In Ireland tax relief for saving for retirement is given, therefore withdrawing your funds ahead of time is not encouraged and is often only allowed if there is a case of ill-health, such as that caused by a long-term disability.
 If this is the case and you are experiencing a serious illness, then you can access your personal pension at any age.
 Otherwise, if you want to access your pension early, you must wait until you're 50 to draw it down if you are in an occupational pension scheme and you must be 60 in the case of a PRSA (50 if you're an employee and leaving service) or a retirement annuity pension.